mjhennig/ssh-tunnel/usr/share/doc/ssh-tunnel/README.md

 - **autossh**:                         http://www.harding.motd.ca/autossh/
 - **OpenSSH**:                                     http://www.openssh.org/

-The `/usr/local/bin/ssh-tunnel` script should work for most POSIX or UNIX- like operating systems that fulfill the aforementioned requirements.
+The `/usr/bin/ssh-tunnel` script should work for most POSIX- and UNIX-like operating systems that fulfill the aforementioned requirements.

 The `/etc/init.d/ssh-tunnel` file, however, is a _Linux Standard Base_
 _init-script_ that processes the the SSH-tunnel group definitions in the